 Student Spotlight: Karla García-Martínez

 Karla García-Martínez is a doctoral candidate in biomedical and biological sciences (BBS) with a concentration in immunology and infectious diseases from the Tijuana/San Diego border region between Mexico and the United States.
-After attending the University of California, Berkeley as an undergraduate, she decided to pursue further study at Cornell due to the BBS program’s academic standing, resources, and diverse student population.
+After attending the University of California, Berkeley as an undergraduate, she decided to pursue further study at Cornell under the guidance of Cynthia Leifer due to the BBS program’s academic standing, resources, and diverse student population.

 What is your area of research and why is it important?